Raptyyy/rapty_ac_vr_guide/README.md

 # VR guide for Assetto Corsa and CSP

-The purpose of this guide is to help with basic VR setup and cover some of the main settings and features.
+The purpose of this guide is to help with basic VR setup, installing Custom Shaders Patch, Pure and adjusting your settings for the best experience.
-It also covers usage of OpenComposite and the OpenXR Toolkit
+It also covers usage of OpenComposite and the OpenXR Toolkit.
 This guide is written with Content Manager and Custom Shaders Patch in mind, not intended to work with vanilla Assetto Corsa.

+> [!TIP]
+> Most people should only have to read the first 6 chapters (Up to video settings), beyond that is more in depth coverage of various settings.

 > [!NOTE]
 > If you have anything useful to add to the guide or see a mistake, feel free to make an issue and I will correct it.

-> [!TIP]
-> Most people should only have to read the first 6 chapters (Up to video settings), beyond that is more advanced explanations, not as needed for most users.

 ## 0. Table of Contents
 1. [Prerequisites](#1-prerequisites)